New Special Reporting Project: Indigenous Peoples and Conservation

 To raise greater awareness of these issues, Mongabay is undertaking a special reporting project to focus specifically on the intersection of indigenous peoples and conservation.
 The Indigenous Peoples and Conservation project will produce a series of journalistic stories that explore threats to indigenous peoples’ territories and showcase successful indigenous-led conservation initiatives.

-We welcome proposals from experienced journalists for two kinds of stories and are accepting pitches through September 2018.
 Click here for full details on the Indigenous Peoples and Conservation project.